The Hunt (The Wire): Plot summary

-Rawls and Landsman go to the scene where Greggs and Orlando were shot.
-Bunk finds her weapon and some footprints and clothes belonging to the gunmen.
+Rawls and Landsman go to the scene where Greggs and Orlando have been shot.
+Bunk finds Greggs' weapon and some footprints and clothes belonging to the gunmen.
 Rawls finds McNulty in a state of shock.
 Freamon marshals the detail to get back to working the wiretap so any discussion of the shooting can be used as evidence.
 Carver informs Greggs' family and her girlfriend, Cheryl, about the shooting.
 At the hospital, Rawls uncharacteristically tells McNulty that Greggs' shooting is in no way McNulty's responsibility.
-Cheryl and Carver arrive and Burrell misunderstands Cheryl's relationship with Greggs.
+Cheryl and Carver arrive, and Burrell misunderstands Cheryl's relationship with Greggs.
 Burrell asks Commissioner Warren Frazier if he wants to talk to Cheryl, but Frazier declines and leaves Burrell to go alone, disappointing Carver.
 Cheryl returns home and breaks down in tears.

 The next day, Stringer orders Wee-Bey to murder Little Man for supposedly killing Greggs.
-In the pit, D'Angelo discusses the shooting with Poot and Bodie.
-They mistakenly believe that the shooting was unrelated to their organization.
+In the Pit, D'Angelo discusses the shooting with Poot and Bodie, mistakenly believing that the shooting was unrelated to their organization.
 Observing from a nearby church roof, Santangelo and Herc watch Bodie receiving a resupply of drugs from the towers.
 Herc notes the window which the stash is being dropped from.
-Wallace telephones Poot from his grandmother's house, but is simply homesick and has little to say.
-Bodie notices that Savino is wanted and Little Man has disappeared.
-They realize that the shooting must be tied to them.
+Wallace telephones Poot from his grandmother's house but is simply homesick and has little to say.
+Bodie notices that Savino is the target of a manhunt and Little Man has disappeared, realizing that the shooting is tied to them.
 Bodie theorizes that someone has made mistakes and Avon will order his death.
 At Orlando's, Stringer orders D'Angelo to go with Wee-Bey.
 Neither Stringer nor Wee-Bey will tell him where they are going, leading D'Angelo to assume he will be killed.
 However, it turns out D'Angelo has been assigned to drive Wee-Bey to Philadelphia.
 Wallace phones Poot to ask for money to come home.